Thank you for your interest in becoming an appropriate adult (AA).

 - be prepared to undertake a criminal record (DBS) check at either the standard or enhanced level.
 However, a criminal record will not necessarily act as an automatic bar in any scheme operating under the NAAN National Standards.

-Appropriate adults do not have to be volunteers.
 It is up to local areas to decide how their services will be delivered.
+This might involve appropriate adults who are employees, sessional workers or volunteers - or a mixture.
 If a local provider does not offer volunteering opportunities then they will be using paid AAs.

 Many paid appropriate adults are social workers, youth offending team workers or other professionals who undertake the appropriate adult role as part of their wider job.
 The salary will be dependent on their wider skills and responsibilities.